AimanLF/Team_13/ReadMe.md

 ```-h   --help        ```Displays usage information and exits.

 ## D. Tests
 The tests check the fonctionnement of the program.
 The file test_main.cpp execute all the tests, which are split into three seperate files: test_readfasta.cpp, test_multibinomial and test_simulation_migration.cpp.
-To execute thoses tests the commands is:
+To execute thoses tests the command is:

 ```./testWrightFisher```